Israel-Serbia Double Taxation Treaty to Take Effect in January 2020

 The treaty for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income between the government of Israel and the government of the Republic of Serbia is expected to take effect on January 1, 2020.

-The treaty, which was signed in November 2018, establishes provisions for the prevention of the double taxation of income linked to both states.
+The tax treaty, which was signed in November 2018, establishes provisions for the prevention of the double taxation of income linked to both states.

-The treaty is primarily based on the OECD model (similarly to other treaties Israel has signed in recent years), and determines that, inter alia, the withholding tax rates in the contracting state shall be as follows:
+It is primarily based on the OECD model (similarly to other treaties Israel has signed in recent years), and determines that, inter alia, the withholding tax rates in the contracting state shall be as follows:

 Interest – The withholding tax rate for interest arising in a contracting state and paid to a resident of the other contracting state shall not exceed 10%.